 - Difficulty falling asleep at bedtime – it often takes more than 30 minutes to fall asleep

 - Waking up often during the night – and often being unable to fall back asleep

 - Waking up much earlier than planned – unable to get more than six hours of sleep

-- Feeling restless and unwell in the morning, following by a general tiredness all day
+- Feeling restless and unwell in the morning, followed by general tiredness all day

 - Declining ability to focus or complete tasks – and there is an increase in accidents or mistakes

 - A decline in health – stomach and intestinal stress, tension headaches

 - Constantly worrying about being able to sleep – frustration leading to anxiety

 Unfortunately, the causes of insomnia are plentiful and varied.
 Difficulty sleeping can be attributed to almost anything, from stress at work and diet changes to new medications.
 A few of the more common causes are: